untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 you used to start the uvm instance, so that your client ends up on the local side of your uvm:

-  ut-qemu-run -f ~/images/stretch-client.qcow2 -c br10
+  ut-qemu-run -f ~/images/stretch-client.qcow2 -b br10

 If everything goes well, that client will grab a DHCP address from the uvm, and then you're all set.
+Make sure you specify that it join the "internal" bridge you specified when launching the uvm.